AVNIARORA/geo-info1/README.md

 # geo-info1

-This branch will contain images of current forest cover over a period of 2 months
+This project will be a storehouse of images of changing forest patterns of India and how much change can be mitigated through better living practices